theosanderson/2020-cov-tracing/README.md

 # Mass-testing may contribute to controlling COVID-19

-**TLDR:** although a previous model has suggested mass-testing to be ineffective in controlling COVID-19, if we adjust the parameter for the scale of testing, and combine the approach with contact tracing, the model predicts that R can be reduced below 1 without social distancing.
+**TLDR:** although a model has suggested mass-testing to be ineffective in controlling COVID-19, if we adjust the parameter for the scale of testing, and combine the approach with contact tracing, the model predicts that R can be reduced below 1 without social distancing.

 <hr>